emberjs/guides/source/tutorial/autocomplete-component.md

 });
 ```

+#### Filtering Data Based on Input

-We use the `init` hook to seed our initial listings by calling the `filter` action with an empty value.
+In the above example we use the `init` hook to seed our initial listings by calling the `filter` action with an empty value.
 Our `handleFilterEntry` action calls a function called `filter` based on the `value` attribute set by the input helper.

 The `filter` function is passed in by the calling object.
 This is a pattern known as [closure actions](../../components/triggering-changes-with-actions/#toc_passing-the-action-to-the-component).